 But, more importantly, if a jewelry retailer intends creating a more sophisticated website, listing his or her own merchandise together with inventory provided by an outside service, the live feed option is not really appropriate.
 In these cases, the data needs to be downloaded to the jeweler’s own server, where it will be processed by a made-to-order search application created by or on behalf of the jeweler.
 Because the application is customized, the jeweler has considerably more leeway in providing it with a unique look and feel.
 It also can interface with the company’s inventory management and accounting software, and provides the opportunity to offer a full ecommerce offering, where transactions can be completed online, as well as in the store itself.

 Jewelers taking the alternative route are able to use the services of the major trading networks, downloading the data according to criteria that they have provided.
-But in these cases, the companies also have the option to work one-on
+But in these cases, the companies also have the option to work one-on-one with individual diamond suppliers that have developed the ability to provide their own API feeds.
+One of the most prominent diamond companies offering the service is MID House of Diamonds.

 MID House of Diamonds’ easy-to-use online API module, via which recipients downloading its inventory set criteria as to what specific stones should be included, and what information and images should be displayed.